COVID-19 Information for Graduate Students

 Given the unprecedented disruption to graduate education, the Graduate Division will also allow Plan II master’s students to file for a summer degree in 2020, free of charge.
 Please note that this exception for Plan II master’s students applies for Summer 2020 only.
 International student considering Summer completion should contact BIO for advising.

 Please review the doctoral and thesis filing guidelines on our website for specifics:

 - Normative Time

 The Graduate Division and Graduate Council have approved a one-year increase in normative time for doctoral students.
-To extend a student’s normative time, Graduate Student Affairs Officers should request an extension through the Graduate Division Exceptions eForm.
-This is best done near to the end of a student’s career, when impacts of expiring normative time may become relevant for some students.
+On 5/31/2020 a 1-year credit to normative time was applied to all doctoral students.
+There is no need to make specific request for this COVID-related extension.
 International students should consult the Berkeley International Office regarding any changes to their degree plan.